alexal1/Insomniac/README.md

 ```
   --interact username1 [username2 ...]
                         list of usernames with whose followers you want to
-                        interact
+                        interact - also accepts range (e.g. 2-4)
-  --likes-count 2       number of likes for each interacted user, 2 by default,
+  --likes-count 2       number of likes for each interacted user, 2 by default
-                        also accepts range (e.g. 2-4)
+                        - also accepts range (e.g. 2-4)
   --total-likes-limit 300
                         limit on total amount of likes during the session, 300
-                        by default
+                        by default - also accepts range (e.g. 2-4)
   --interactions-count 70
                         number of interactions per each blogger, 70 by
                         default.
-Only successful interactions count
+Only successful interactions count - also
+                        accepts range (e.g. 2-4)
   --repeat 180          repeat the same session again after N minutes after
-                        completion, disabled by default
+                        completion, disabled by default - also accepts range
+                        (e.g. 2-4)
   --follow-percentage 50
                         follow given percentage of interacted users, 0 by
-                        default
+                        default - also accepts range (e.g. 2-4)
   --follow-limit 50     limit on amount of follows during interaction with
-                        each one user's followers, disabled by default
+                        each one user's followers, disabled by default -
+                        also accepts range (e.g. 2-4)
   --unfollow 100        unfollow at most given number of users.
 Only users
                         followed by this script will be unfollowed.
 The order
                         is from oldest to newest followings